Vietnam.vn - Nền tảng quảng bá Việt Nam

 Students practice playing the zither under the guidance of teacher Nhu Quynh.
 Photo: NH

-“The strings of the Vietnamese zither are iron or metal strings combined with a small shaft at the end of the instrument, making it easier for us to tune the strings.
-The number of strings of the Vietnamese zither was 16 in the past and was gradually improved to 17 strings for the current zither,” said Ms. Quynh.
+"The strings of the Vietnamese zither are made of iron or metal, combined with a small tuning peg at the end of the instrument, making it easier to tune.
+The Vietnamese zither used to have 16 strings, which were later improved to 17 strings for the current zither," Ms. Quynh explained.

-By participating in traditional musical instrument classes taught by a young teacher, students not only learn about the history, structure, and techniques of playing the zither, but also learn how to appreciate the sound, how to vibrate, and flex the body parts to the rhythm as well as relax with the clear sounds of the zither and other musical instruments.
+By participating in traditional instrument classes taught by the young teacher, students not only learn about the history, structure, and playing techniques of the zither, but also learn how to appreciate the sound, how to use vocal embellishments, how to move their body gracefully to the rhythm, and how to relax with the clear sounds of the zither and other musical instruments.

-Expressing her interest in taking part in the zither class, Chau Ngoc Bao Tran (10 years old) excitedly said: “I saw the girls at school playing the zither well, so I also wanted to try learning.
-I like the zither and I want to learn so that I can play more good songs in the future.”
+Expressing her enthusiasm for participating in the zither class, 10-year-old Chau Ngoc Bao Tran excitedly said: “I saw the girls at school playing the zither so well, so I wanted to try learning.
+I like the zither and I want to learn so that I can play more beautiful songs in the future.”

 3them.jpg

-Ho Nhu Quynh and her students perform traditional musical instruments.
+Ho Nhu Quynh and her students perform traditional Vietnamese musical instruments.
 Photo: NH

-Ms. Quynh shared: “I want to promote more so that young people will be more proud of traditional musical instruments.
-Hopefully in the future, more young people will know and care about their country's traditional musical instruments, and can combine modern music performances with traditional musical instruments.
-From there, we will promote traditional musical instruments of the Vietnamese people to many places around the world .”
+Ms. Quynh shared: “I hope to promote traditional musical instruments more so that young people can be more proud of them.
+I hope that in the future, more young people will know about and be interested in our country's traditional musical instruments, and perhaps combine them with modern music performances.
+From there, we can promote Vietnamese traditional musical instruments to many places around the world .”

 Source: https://baogialai.com.vn/vang-tieng-dan-tranh-noi-pho-nui-post561203.html